Housing advice for older people thinking of moving home

 d) Care Homes providing personal and nursing care

 You can move to a care home when you can no longer live at home.
-Care homes can be provided by the County Council, voluntary/charitable organisations or privately owned.
+Care homes are provided by Lincolnshire County Council, voluntary/charitable organisations or privately owned.
 All registered care homes are strictly regulated by the Commission of Social Care Inspection.
 Adult Social Care can give you a list of all care homes in the area and advice on possible help towards the costs.

 Useful telephone numbers: